NYC · Live Music · 2026

 Major Tours, Big Venues & How to Plan Your Night

 This is Stage & Street’s guide to major concerts in NYC — organized by venue, by what’s confirmed for 2026, and by everything that actually helps you get the most out of the night.
 Ticket strategy.
 Seat selection at specific arenas.
 Transit that actually works post-show.
 The neighborhoods around each venue and what’s worth doing before or after.
-Use the tabs above to jump to whatever part of the planning you need most.

-Major Concerts in NYC: 2026
+Major Concerts in NYC: Summer & Fall 2026

 Harry Styles — Together, Together